Your Water Rates

 Indiana American Water Rates

-investigation into the impacts on all utilities of the Tax Cuts and Jobs Act.
+with the impacts of the Tax Cuts and Jobs Act (TCJA) of 2017.
+The order

-Indiana American Water Rate Request - Cause No. 45142
+Information on Indiana American Water's Rate Request, Settlement Agreement & Order - Cause No. 45142

 Indiana American Water filed a